Indsyra/Python-projects/Object-oriented programming/README.md

 *Notebook* : encapsulation.ipynb
 *Related Files in assets folder* : user_profiles.json One of these lessons that I particularly enjoy as it explains step by step what is what.
 I already used public, protected and private attributes without assessing to what they actually refers to.
 I created my own bonus challenge as I created a class for UserProfileApp which was not required in the bonus challenge of the lesson.
 Of course, persistence in an app is the key factor : Sooooo load in JSON file!

+## Static and class methods
+*Notebook* : static_class_methods.ipynb
+*Related Files in assets folder* : inventory.json
+A good way to remind what is static method and to discover the power of class method that I can't remember if whether I ever used it.
+The project was thrilling to work on especially as I changed the paradigm of the exercise which was to create Main loop function resetting at each time the list of products.
+I still used JSON file for data persistence but I may consider loading data in CSV files in upcoming projects.